nushell/nushell.github.io/book/line_editor.md

 scroll the description by pressing left or right and you can even paste into the line the available command examples.

-The help menu can be configures by modifying the next parameters
+The help menu can be configured by modifying the next parameters

 ```bash
   let $config = {